microsoftgraph/msgraph-sdk-powershell/src/Calendar/Calendar/docs/v1.0-beta/Microsoft.Graph.Calendar.md

 The table in the Permissions section lists the resources that support open extensions.

 ### [New-MgGroupEventExceptionOccurrenceInstanceAttachment](New-MgGroupEventExceptionOccurrenceInstanceAttachment.md)
-Use this API to add an attachment to an existing event.
+Use this API to create a new Attachment.
-This operation limits the size of the attachment you can add to under 3 MB.
-If an organizer adds an attachment to a meeting event, the organizer can subsequently update the event to send the attachment and update the event for each attendee as well.
+An attachment can be one of the following types: All these types of attachment resources are derived from the attachment\nresource.

 ### [New-MgGroupEventExceptionOccurrenceInstanceExtension](New-MgGroupEventExceptionOccurrenceInstanceExtension.md)
 Create an open extension (openTypeExtension object) and add custom properties in a new or existing instance of a resource.